Deltara3/deltara3/README.md

 # About me.

 - I'm the developer of u/risbot on Reddit.
-- I'm the developer of u/snoocockbot and u/Furrycockbot on Reddit.
+- I'm the main developer of u/snoocockbot and u/Furrycockbot on Reddit.
 - I'm currently working on a Discord bot named Aux.
 - I use Python
 - That's about it.